derricks/derricks.github.io/kids_comic_books.md

 ### _Science Comics_ series, various authors
 Each volume in this series is packed with lots of good information.
 Most have a light narrative framework (with Volcanoes being the most extreme), but they're really about showing off lots of great facts about their topic with great illustrations.

+### _Earth Before Us_ series, Abby Howard
+A must-read for any fan of prehistory, this series spans the earliest animals, the dinosaurs, and the large mammals of relatively recent geologic time.
+Detailed drawings and pronunciation guides will draw in readers of all ages, and even grownups will probably learn some things.
+The story, such as it is, involves a young girl of color finding out that her next-door neighbor is a Caucasian paleontologist who travels through time via portals in her (and other) recycling bins.
+But largely the story takes a back seat to the extensive catalog of which animals are alive when.

 ### _Maker Comics_ series, various authors
 This companion series to _Science Comics_ is off to a great start with _Bake Like a Pro_.
 The series will teach kids DIY activities within the context of a straightforward story.